Why You Need a Coffee Vending Machine

 A typical floor standing unit may cost up to £5,000 to purchase, but the price will depend on the features, size, and capacity of the machine.

 Smaller units may be cheaper, starting at £900 for a basic machine.
 Remember, the more features you want to include, the higher the price.
+If you don't want to commit to buying one, coffee vending machine rental can also be a good alternative.
 You can also rent a coffee vending machine at prices between £5 - 50 per week.
 An office hot drinks vending machine costs approximately £1475 to purchase.

 If you don’t know which coffee vending machine is right for you, some suppliers provide free limited trials, while others may have the option to upgrade rented units after a set period of time.